Jadavpur University: Library

-The Central Library at Jadavpur campus occupies 41500 ft2 and houses 6,46,296 books, 80,700 bound volumes of journals, and 13000 theses and dissertations, 37,000 items of non-book materials such as reports pamphlets, maps and micro-forms and 1159 print and 1448 online journals.
-The library also has access to around 3000 online journals more through INFLIBNET and INDEST Consortia.
-In total, the University Library has access to around 11000 Journals.
-The library subscribes to 30 databases which include Scopus, Econlit etc. and also about 10000+ E-books (as of 2018).
-The Salt Lake campus has a library with 65,00 sq. ft. of space.
+The Central Library at Jadavpur campus occupies 41500 ft2 and houses 646,296 books, 80,700 bound volumes of journals, and 13,000 theses and dissertations, 37,000 items of non-book materials such as reports pamphlets, maps and micro-forms and 1,159 print and 1,448 online journals.
+The library also has access to around 3,000 online journals more through INFLIBNET and INDEST Consortia.
+In total, the University Library has access to around 11,000 Journals.
+The library subscribes to 30 databases which include Scopus, Econlit etc. and also about 10,000+ E-books (as of 2018).
+The Salt Lake campus has a library with 6,500 sq. ft. of space.

-They also feature a scholarly journal in collaboration with Sage Publications known as the Jadavpur Journal of International Relations.
+Journals

+Jadavpur University has multiple scholarly journals.
+The list of journals are given below.